SiegeLord/SLConfig/README.md

 * _vtable_ - vtable to use for all future operations.

+_Returns_:

+Newly created root node, or `NULL` if there is an error.

 ###slc_add_search_directory
 ```c
 void slc_add_search_directory(SLCONFIG_NODE* node, SLCONFIG_STRING directory,
                               bool copy);
 ```

+Adds a directory to search when loading files.
+This is used for both `#include` statements and the loading functions.
+Directories are searched in order of their addition with the current directory always being searched first.
+All directories are shared between all nodes in the tree.

+_Arguments_:

+* _node_ - any node in the tree
+* _directory_ - the directory to search
+* _copy_ - whether to make a copy of the directory string or just reference it

 ###slc_clear_search_directories
 ```c
 void slc_clear_search_directories(SLCONFIG_NODE* node);
 ```

+Erase all the search directories used by the tree.

+_Arguments_:

+* _node_ - any node in the tree

 ###slc_load_nodes
 ```c
 bool slc_load_nodes(SLCONFIG_NODE* aggregate, SLCONFIG_STRING filename);
 ```

+Opens a file, parses all of the nodes inside it and inserts them into the aggregate.

+_Arguments_:

+* _aggregate_ - an aggregate node
+* _filename_ - path to the file

+_Returns_:

+`true` if the file was loaded successfully, `false` if there was an error.
+Possible errors include `aggregate` not being an aggregate, there being syntax errors in the file, or the file not being found.

 ###slc_load_nodes_string
 ```c